Archaeological frequently asked questions

 How do I find out if my property includes a scheduled monument ?

-The magic web-site can be searched for the location of many designations, including scheduled monuments.
+The Defra Magic website can be searched for the location of many designations, including scheduled monuments.

 Additional information can also be obtained from the Gloucestershire Historic Environment Record (HER).